Right Arrow

 Real-time safety notifications

-The real game-changer?
-The AI layer on top of your video feed.
-This system doesn’t just record footage—it proactively analyzes it for safety risks like missing PPE, possible falls, unauthorized entry into no-go zones, and unsafe behaviors.
+The AI layer on top of your video feed proactively analyzes footage for safety risks like missing PPE, and unauthorized entry into no-go zones.
 Review flagged incidents for fast, data-backed investigations.
 Unlimited users can access the dashboard, so safety isn’t siloed.

 1. Prioritize Compatibility: Ensure your chosen solution supports existing infrastructure and fits your workflow.